hsarfraz/linux-operations-and-administration/README.md

  * Here is a [screenshot](https://github.com/hsarfraz/linux-operations-and-administration/blob/main/images/windows%20directory%20structure.jpg) of the windows file directory structure (pg.
 42) and here is a [screenshot](https://github.com/hsarfraz/linux-operations-and-administration/blob/main/images/Linux%20Directory%20Structure.jpg) of the Linux file directory structure (pg.
 43).
 Notice how the windows file directory has two separate braches while the linux file directory has one main branch

-The table below highlights different components of the Linux directory structure
+The table below highlights different components of the Linux directory structure (pg.
+44)

 | Directory | Description |
 | ------------- | ------------- |